Shane32/AppTemplate/README.md

 4. **[GitHub Actions Configuration](docs/github-actions-setup.md)** - Configure GitHub environments and secrets
 5. **[Azure Key Vault Setup](docs/azure-keyvault-setup.md)** (Optional) - Set up secure secrets management

-### What's Included

-The template includes workflows for:
+**What's Included**: The template includes workflows for:

 - **Pull Requests**: Automatic build and test validation
 - **Development**: Automatic deployment to development environment on merge to `master`
 - **Production**: Manual deployment to production on release

-### Environment Requirements

-Configure one or both environments as needed. **Development** deploys automatically on push to `master`. **Production** deploys only on GitHub releases.
+**Environment Requirements**: Configure one or both environments as needed. **Development** deploys automatically on push to `master`. **Production** deploys only on GitHub releases.
 Each environment requires its own Azure resources and GitHub configuration.

 ## 🔒 Security Considerations